-The original Tower 55 building began operation on September 26, 1904 and has been a busy railroad control center since the heyday of steam a century ago.
+The original Tower 55 building began operation on September 26, 1904 during the heyday of steam.
 That first building was located just northeast of the current Tower 55 building and was so-named because it was the fifty-fifth such tower designated by the Texas Railroad Commission.
 Inside the building was the interlocking plant, which was a complex electro-mechanical system of levers, rods, and switches that controlled track switches and signals and was designed to prevent trains from colliding with each other as they moved through the yard.
 Clip is from the September 26, 1904 Telegram.

 The first tower in Texas (Tower 1) had begun operation in 1903 in Bowie when the Rock Island railroad track was laid south from Oklahoma and crossed the Fort Worth & Denver City tracks.
 Today that crossing (the tower is gone) carries traffic of Union Pacific and Burlington Northern Santa Fe.
 Clip is from the April 18, 1902 Fort Worth Register.